blabla1337/skf-flask/skf/markdown/code_examples/asp/43-code_example--Enforce_Sequential_Step_Order_Wizard--.md

 		}
 	}

-	//If the seccond form was submitted and the session was succesfully set to step 2 we proceed if ((Request.Form["submit2"] != null) && (Session["stepOrder"] == "step2")) {
+	//If the second form was submitted and the session was successfully set to step 2 we proceed if ((Request.Form["submit2"] != null) && (Session["stepOrder"] == "step2")) {
 		if (Request.Form["value3"] == "") { next = false; }